 U.S. interest rates have started to rise in recent months after falling to record lows.

-Slome cited LTCI specialist Claude Thau's observation that a 1-percentage-point increase in rates generates $100 million in extra earnings on an insurance company bond portfolio.
+Slome cited LTCI specialist Claude Thau's observation that a 1-percentage-point increase in rates generates $100 million in extra earnings on a $10 billion insurance company bond portfolio.

 Six publicly traded insurers with large blocks of LTCI business on their books are using $41 billion in reserves to support that business, Slome said.